SFP communication with an RTDS MMC simulator

 Simulink model

-In order to validate the proper communication between the MMC model running on the RTDS GTSOC V2, a simple closed-loop model – depicted in Fig. 4 – is provided.
+In order to validate the proper communication between the MMC model running on the RTDS GTSOC V2, a simple closed-loop control model – depicted in Fig. 4 – is provided.
 This model is largely inspired by the AN009, where more information about the operation principles of the MMC converter and controller is available.

 Data received from the RTDS GTSOC V2 through the SFP communication can be accessed via the following SBI registers.
 The mapping of the SBI to the received quantities is available here below: